 Again, though, college requirements vary.
 If your child is not a budding scientist, doctor, or engineer, you may be better off not requiring all of these.
 There are also other possibilities for science courses out there, such as Astronomy or Marine Biology.
-As I’ve said so many times before, check the college requirements so that you can know where you have leeway and where you don’t.
+Check the college requirements so that you can know where you have leeway and where you don’t.

-For history (or social studies, if you prefer), most colleges require only these courses: World History, American History, Civics, and Economics.
-There is no preferred order, so you can plug them into your plan wherever they will fit.
+For history (or social studies, if you prefer), many colleges require only these courses: World History, American History, Civics, and Economics.
+There is no preferred order.
 The only consideration might be the difficulty level of the curriculum you choose.
 We used Notgrass for all of these, and since their World History course is considered easier than their American History, we did World in 9th grade and American in 10th.

-For some reason I’ve always considered Civics and Economics to be senior courses (they are each only a semester), so that is when my kids have done them.
-But in Classical Conversations, which we are involved in this year, they do them in Challenge 1, which is similar to 9th grade.
-If your child is not a history fan, you probably don’t need to do any more history than this.
+For some reason I’ve always considered Civics and Economics to be senior courses (they are each only a semester), so that is when most of my kids did them.
+My youngest spent some time in Classical Conversations, however, and there they do them in Challenge 1, which is similar to 9th grade — so she got them out of the way at that time.

 English gets a little more complicated.
-Most colleges do require a full four years of high school English, so there are lots of boxes to fill on the plan.
+Most colleges do require a full four years of high school English, but there is no standard sequence.
 Many colleges require some type of literature course, either British literature or American literature — or both.
 Beyond that it’s up to you.
 It can be difficult to narrow down from the vast selection of possibilities.

 I went the simple route (you should have figured out by now that that is my standard M.O., lol) and did two more years of grammar in 9th and 10th grade, and then two years of literature in 11th and 12th.
 There are lots of resources for high school English out there.
 For now just fill in your plan with general course names (e.g., American Literature); as you research curriculum you can get more specific.

-I would be remiss if I did not make this part of the process as easy for you as possible (see tagline at very top of page, lol).
-So I have made a very simple form for you to fill out as you plan your high school requirements.
+I would be remiss if I did not make this part of the process as easy for you as possible, because stress-free is what I’m all about, lol.
+So I have made a very simple FREE form for you to fill out as you plan your high school requirements.
 You could just use a piece of blank paper, but it’s always nicer to have boxes to fill in, don’t you think?
-If you would like a copy, click here: High School Requirements Planning Form.
+If you would like a copy, click here (it’s FREE, remember, so you’ve got nothing to lose, lol): High School Requirements Planning Form.